Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 That's why all of a sudden Clarence Thomas has become a genius who must be disqualified from sitting in judgment of the final case.

-Literally uh fascinating.
+Literally fascinating.

-Commerce clause simply can't be used to say you have to buy insurance.
+Commerce Clause simply can't be used to say you have to buy insurance.

 That's policing.